 Database objects are entities that hold data and its metadata.
-In other words, an object is a data structure that is used to store or reference data.
+In other words, an object is a data structure used to store or reference data.

-Some of the object types that are contained in a schema are Databases, Tables, Views, Stored procedures, Indexes, Sequences, Constraints, Triggers, and Functions.
+Some of the object types contained in a schema are Databases, Tables, Views, Stored procedures, Indexes, Sequences, Constraints, Triggers, and Functions.

 To get a complete list of objects in your schema -

 - In the Query editor, execute the following command

 type_desc CLR_STORED_PROCEDURE EXTENDED_STORED_PROCEDURE SYSTEM_TABLE VIEW SQL_TABLE_VALUED_FUNCTION SQL_STORED_PROCEDURE AGGREGATE_FUNCTION SERVICE_QUEUE SQL_INLINE_TABLE_VALUED_FUNCTION USER_TABLE PRIMARY_KEY_CONSTRAINT INTERNAL_TABLE CLR_SCALAR_FUNCTION SQL_SCALAR_FUNCTION UNIQUE_CONSTRAINT

 A schema is a collection of database objects.
 Schema is a collection of logical structures of data.